mrdoob/three.js/threejs/lessons/threejs-fog.md

 </div>

 Notice the walls and ceiling at the far end of the room are getting fog applied.
-By turing fog of on the materials for the house we can fix that issue.
+By turning fog off on the materials for the house we can fix that issue.

 <div class="spread">
   <div>